netgroup-polito/frog4-sdn-do/README_INSTALL.md

 # FROG4 OpenFlow Domain Orchestrator - Installation Guide

+The following instructions have been tested on Ubuntu 16.04.

 ## Install the SDN controller

 The SDN domain orchestrator supports both ONOS and OpenDaylight as SDN controllers.